 Stage Four of the disease is noted by a severe degradation of the discs, with little disc material left to provide cushioning and support of your spinal column.
 Significant changes to the vertebrae may be evident and will progress without treatment.
 At this stage, disc replacement surgery may be advised.

 If you or a loved one have concerns about symptoms associated with degenerative disc disease, contact The Robotic Spine Institute of Las Vegas today at (888) 617-7463 or visit us at 7140 Smoke Ranch Rd, #150, Las Vegas, NV 89128.
-Our team of specialists is eager to learn more about your symptoms and how we can help.
+As a leading Las Vegas spine surgeon, we are eager to learn more about your symptoms and how we can help.